Pancreatic cancer research

 Scientists are researching a new test that may help diagnose pancreatic cancer.
 This is called the Mcm5 protein test.
 Mcm stands for minichromosome maintenance protein.
 The researchers have to take a biopsy from your pancreas and test it for this protein.
 The TRANSBIL study is looking at how reliable this test might be.

-If you are interested in UK clinical trials, look on our clinical trials database.
-Choose 'pancreatic' from the drop down list of cancer types.
+If you are interested in UK clinical trials, you can search for trials for pancreatic cancer on our clinical trials database.

 A trial called ESPAC 3 compared 5FU with gemcitabine after surgery to remove pancreatic cancer.
 Chemotherapy given after surgery is called adjuvant treatment.
 The aim is to try to delay the return of the cancer.
 There is a small chance that the treatment may stop the cancer from coming back altogether, but this is more unlikely for pancreatic cancer than it is for other cancers.
 The results showed that the 2 drugs worked equally as well.